stffrdhrn/adc_interface/readme.md

 # _ADC Interface_

-_Description: This project provides a memory mapped interface for the TI [ADC128S022](http://www.ti.com/lit/ds/symlink/adc128s022.pdf) analog to digital converter chip as on the terasic De0 Nano._
+_Description: This project provides a serial (SPI) to memory mapped interface for the TI [ADC128S022](http://www.ti.com/lit/ds/symlink/adc128s022.pdf) analog to digital converter (ADC) chip as on the terasic De0 Nano._

 The ADC chip has a 16 clock SPI protocol for making analog readings.
 Internally this verilog implementation holds a count of the current clock cycle.
 When the clock cycle is